Let’s talk about one fun and easy way you can contribute to a healthier ecosystem: creating a butterfly garden in your backyard.

 How to Create Your Butterfly Garden

-Creating a butterfly garden is a simple and enjoyable project that anyone can do, and is a great family acitivity!
+Creating a butterfly garden is a simple and enjoyable project that anyone can do, and it’s a great family activity!
 To get started, choose a location in your yard that is sheltered from wind and rain and receives plenty of sunlight.
 Butterflies also need a source of water, so consider adding a birdbath or shallow dish filled with water to your garden.

 The next step is to choose the right plants for your butterfly garden.
 Butterflies prefer plants that have a lot of nectar, as this is the primary food source for adult butterflies.
 Some of the best plants for butterflies include milkweed, which is a host plant for Monarch butterflies, and coneflower, which is popular with many species of butterflies.
-Canterbury Farms Nursery & Garden Center has Tropical Milkeed (Asclepias curassavica) in stock right now.
 Other excellent plants for butterfly gardens include butterfly bush, black-eyed Susan, lantana, and zinnias.
 Make sure to choose plants that bloom at different times throughout the year, so the butterflies have a constant supply of nectar.

 When creating a butterfly garden, it’s important to avoid using pesticides, as many of these chemicals are toxic to butterflies and other pollinators.
 Instead, consider using natural methods of pest control, such as companion planting, where you plant certain plants together that help to repel pests.
-The use of natural predators such as ladybugs is also a safe and effective way of managing some insect pest populations like aphids and whiteflies.
-Canterbury Farms Nursery & Garden Center now has live ladybugs available for sale; they come in a 1500ct package for $14.95.
+The use of natural predators such as ladybugs is also a safe and effective way of managing some insect pest populations, like aphids and whiteflies.
 By avoiding pesticides, you’re not only protecting the butterflies in your garden but also contributing to a healthier ecosystem.

 Every garden can make a difference.